Extending perfect matchings to Hamiltonian cycles in line graphs

 \begin{theorem}\cite{Haggkvist} Let $G$ be a graph, such that the order of $G$ is even and at least $4$.
 If for each pair of non-adjacent vertices $u$ and $v$ we have $deg(u)+deg(v)\geq n+1$, then $G$ is PMH. \end{theorem}

-Later on, in 1993, Ruskey and Savage \cite{RuskeySavage} asked whether every matching in the $n$--dimensional hypercube $Q_{n}$, for $n\geq 2$, extends to a hamiltonian cycle of $Q_{n}$.
+Later on, in 1993, Ruskey and Savage \cite{RuskeySavage} asked whether every matching in the $n$-dimensional hypercube $Q_{n}$, for $n\geq 2$, extends to a Hamiltonian cycle of $Q_{n}$.
 This was in fact shown to be true for $n=2,3,4$ (see \cite{Fink}) and for $n=5$ (see \cite{WangZhao}).
-Moreover, Fink \cite{Fink} also showed that $Q_{n}$ has the PH--property (and so it is also a PMH--graph).
-Finally, Amar, Flandrin and Gancarzewicz in \cite{AFG} gave a degree sum condition for three independent vertices under which every matching of a graph lies in a hamiltonian cycle.
-More results on PMH--graphs can be found in the already cited paper by Yang \cite{Yang}.
+Moreover, Fink \cite{Fink} also showed that $Q_{n}$ has the PH-property.
+This clearly implies that $Q_n$ is a PMH-graph, and thus answers a conjecture made by Kreweras (see \cite{kreweras}).
+Finally, Amar, Flandrin and Gancarzewicz in \cite{AFG} gave a degree sum condition for three independent vertices under which every matching of a graph lies in a Hamiltonian cycle.
+More results on PMH-graphs can be found in the paper by Yang \cite{Yang}.